farizrifqi/tiktok-live-proxy/README.md

 ## Acknowledgments

-- [Adv-TTL-Client](https://github.com/farizrifqi/adv-ttl-client): The client-side application that interacts with this server.
+- [Tiktok Live Monitoring (WebUI)](https://github.com/farizrifqi/tiktok-live-monitoring-webui): The client-side application that interacts with this server.
-- [Adv-TTL-Server](https://github.com/farizrifqi/adv-ttl-server): For the main server as connector to Tiktok livestream with build-in proxy stream.
+- [TikTok Live Monitoring (Server)](https://github.com/farizrifqi/tiktok-live-monitoring-server): For the main server as connector to Tiktok livestream with build-in proxy stream.

 ## Support